Blogs

 Candy Crush has made virality a crucial part of the gameplay.
 Back in 2012, when King released the game on Facebook, it was staged as an experience to be shared among social groups.
 Players can send and receive lives, share boosters, and get push notifications about their friends’ progress.

-The game also uses AI for player behavior analysis to better understand the likes and dislikes of its players and fine-tune the gameplay.
-These elements, along with competitive and cooperative modes, promoted social engagement and built loyalty among its players.
+The game also uses AI to analyze player behavior and fine-tune the gameplay.
+Together with competitive and cooperative modes, these elements drive social engagement and build player loyalty.

-Leaderboards encouraged rivalry among players just enough to keep the players competing.
+Leaderboards push players into friendly rivalry, keeping them competing without frustration.
 And then there’s the callback system – players can send life to their friends or gravitate towards the game when they see their friends completing higher levels.

 Mastering Monetization